 This is where it is important to be armed with information.
 Depending on the situation, you may want to explain that you have a right to photograph in a public space (if that’s right).
 Oftentimes it’s easier to smile, point the camera at the ground and move on.

-I saw a great little image the other day, an image made up of computer generated text against a blank white background that read “a photo of a guy I took the other day that he asked me to delete”.
+I saw a great little image the other day, an image made up of computer generated text against a blank that read “a photo of a guy I took the other day that he asked me to delete”.

 If you’re asked to delete a photo, go ahead and delete it.
 No photograph is worth the confrontation a refusal might trigger.